leanug/scriptingpixels-v2/src/content/blog/mapping-api-data.md

 ---
 author: Leandro Ubilla
 avatar: leandro-profile.png
-image: placeholder.svg
+image: 01-why-mapping-api-data-is-crucial/cover.webp
 title: Why Mapping API Data is Crucial for Web Development
 description: This post walks you through a basic mapping function that will streamline your data handling.
 date: 2024-05-10
 tags: ["JavaScript"]
 slug: why-mapping-api-data-is-crucial
-published: false
+published: true
-featured: false
+featured: true
 ---

 Mapping data from an API is an essential step for several reasons,